dvidelabs/flatcc/doc/builder.md

 supplied to reduce the risk of name conflicts, but not for `_get_len` and `_get_ptr`.

-Note that it is not possible to have fixed size vectors as part of a table but it is possible to wrap such data in a struct, and it is also possible to have vectors of structs that contain fixed size arrays.
+Note that it is not possible to have fixed length arrays as part of a table but it is possible to wrap such data in a struct, and it is also possible to have vectors of structs that contain fixed length arrays.

 ## Nested Buffers